brooks42/pkto/README.md

 Evolve - An activated ability that turns the card over, just like transform.
 Double-faced Pokémon cards have the same abilities on both sides (minus the evolve ability), only their power, toughness, and name are different.

 Evolve From - An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
-They evolve into the Pokémon on top plus all abilities from under it.
+They evolve into the Pokémon on top plus all non-evolve abilities from under it.

 Both "Evolve" and "Evolve From" count as evolution/evolving.
 Any triggered abilities that care about Pokémon evolving will trigger from both types of evolution.
 If a card affects what you can pay "to evolve Pokémon" it applies to both types of evolution.